Dutch Oven Beef Stew

 Instructions

-• Preheat oven to 375F.
+• Preheat oven to 375°F.

 • Add remaining ingredients.
-In the same pot as the sautéed vegetables, add the browned beef, cubed potatoes, thyme and rosemary, Worcestershire sauce, and beef broth.
-Season with a generous pinch of salt and black pepper and stir ingredients together.
+Then add the browned beef and all the juices, cubed potatoes, thyme and rosemary, Worcestershire sauce, and beef broth.
+Season with 1/4 teaspoon each of onion and garlic powder, a generous pinch of salt and a pinch of black pepper.
+Stir everything together.

 Notes